orchidsoftware/orchid.software/docs/en/docs/testing.md

 $screen = $this->screen('platform.example')->actingAs($user);
 ```

-You may get a `403 error` when prompted - which means that the user does not have enough rights.
+You may get a `403 Error` when prompted - which means that the user does not have enough rights.
 One option is to get all available permissions through the `Dashboard` facade.

 ```php